-There are several different ways in which the analog input (encoder) section of the AD73322 can be interfaced to external circuitry.
-It provides optional input amplifiers which allows sources with high source impedance to drive the ADC section correctly.
+There are several different ways in which the analog input (encoder) section of the AD73322L can be interfaced to external circuitry.
+It provides optional input amplifiers which allow sources with high source impedance to drive the ADC section correctly.
 When the input amplifiers are enabled, the input channel is configured as a differential pair of inverting amplifiers referenced to the internal reference (REFCAP) level.
-The inverting terminals of the input amplifier pair are designated as pins VINP1 and VINN1 for Channel 1 (VINP2 and VINN2 for Channel 2) and the amplifier feedback connections are available on pins VFBP1 and VFBN1 for Channel 1 (VFBP2 and VFBN2 for Channel 2).
+The inverting terminals of the input amplifier pair are designated as Pins VINP1 and VINN1 for Channel 1 (VINP2 and VINN2 for Channel 2).
+The amplifier feedback connections are available on Pins VFBP1 and VFBN1 for Channel 1 (VFBP2 and VFBN2 for Channel 2).